MicrosoftDocs/EMDocs/EMDocs/Solutions/v-craic_test_Use-conditional-access-with-Intune-and-Configuration-Manager.md

 ### See Also
 [Learn how to deploy a solution for protecting company email and documents](../Topic/Learn-how-to-deploy-a-solution-for-protecting-company-email-and-documents.md)
 [End-user experience of conditional access](../Topic/End-user-experience-of-conditional-access.md)

+## Testing "IN THIS ARTICLE" to see...
+if auto pulled from markdown (double pound sign).

+This would be pulled up into "IN THIS ARTICLE" section at top